johnmichaelbutler/udagram-rest-api/README.md

 ## Deploying the Project

 Project is deployed using Elastic Beanstalk.
-To deploy this project on AWS, run
+To deploy this project on AWS, run:
 ```
-npm run build // To create our buiild folder
+npm run build // To create our build folder
-eb init // Not necessary from here since the project is already initialized
+eb init
-eb create // Not neccesary here since we have already created an environment
+eb create
 eb deploy // To update the code in our project
 ```

-Note: This git repo does not have the .ebextensions folder which contains our environment variables for our project
+Note: This git repo does not have the .ebextensions folder which contains our environment variables for our project or the .elasticbeanstalk folder.